Graduate Certificate in Economic Development

 Students in the certificate program must maintain a grade point average of at least 3.0.
 Transfer of credit from other institutions may not be applied toward the credits required for the certificate.
 If a student is concurrently enrolled in a graduate degree program at the University, no more than nine credits from the certificate program may be applied toward that degree.

 Academic Scholarship: All course work must be completed in accordance with the academic procedures of the College of Liberal Arts and Sciences and the Graduate School governing graduate scholarship and degrees.
-For more information, browse Academic Regulations for the College of Liberal Arts and Sciences and Academic Regulations, Graduate, respectively.
+For more information, see Academic Regulations for the College of Liberal Arts and Sciences and Academic Regulations, Graduate, respectively.

 CORE AREA I: Theory and Practice of Economic Development